 What sensors do you recommend we use?

 AMC monitoring is very specific for the application; therefore, the sensor used should be based on the application.
 When picking a sensor you should consider the following:

 Can I send my data to our existing data management system?

 Yes.
-The Lighthouse AMC manifold reads the data from multiple sensors, using different protocols and signals but provides all the data via a single interface, using the industry-standard Modbus protocol.
+The AMC manifold reads the data from multiple sensors, using different protocols and signals but provides all the data via a single interface, using the industry-standard Modbus protocol.
 Almost every commercial automation and control system on the market – including most legacy systems – can read data using the Modbus protocol.

 Do your instruments have any radioactive materials in them?

 Lighthouse does not make AMC analyzers.
 We integrate various analyzers from different instrument suppliers into the sampling manifold.
 This allows us to match different techniques to provide a broad range of AMC monitoring.

 Some instruments use a radioactive source to ionize the sample.
 This is found most commonly in sensors utilizing Ion Mobility Spectroscopy as an analysis technique.
 We recommend that you ask each instrument supplier this question.